47 Week Course

 If you are interested in applying for the IBTC Portsmouth’s 47 week course, we will need to speak to you and arrange a time for you to visit us.

-Please use this form to express your interest and Fran Wright, our Student Liaison Officer, will get back in touch with you.
+Please use this form to express your interest and Fran Wright, our College Office Manager, will get back in touch with you.